Ernest Courant: Early life

 Ernest's early interests centered on chemistry.
 "I had a lab at home full of test tubes, Bunsen burners, and chemicals.
 Once there was a small fire (easily put out), but I got a sense of how things were put together."

-Adolf Hitler came to power in 1933, and the neighborhood and its intellectual society were disrupted—along with the mathematics department at the University.
+Adolf Hitler came to power in 1933, and the neighborhood and its intellectual society were disrupted—along with the mathematics department at the university.
 Ernest's father had been born to a Jewish family of small businessmen, and he was now identified as a Jew, and an undesirable, by the new regime.
 Expelled from his position at the University of Göttingen, Richard Courant took a temporary teaching position in England, and the family abandoned Göttingen in favor of Cambridge for a few months.
 Forewarned by a Nazi acquaintance that the anti-Semitic storm would not settle but intensify, the family made plans to emigrate permanently.
 They returned only briefly to Germany before embarking to New York City, where his father had secured a post at New York University—and immigration visas to the US.
 Ernest became an American citizen in 1940.

 Fluent in English from both early lessons and the recent months enrolled at the Perse School in Cambridge, Ernest was accepted at the Fieldston School in the Bronx, with a scholarship, thanks to intervention by family friend (and Fieldston alumnus), J. Robert Oppenheimer.

 Career

 Courant graduated from the Fieldston School in 1936, received a physics degree from Swarthmore College in 1940, and earned a Ph.D. in physics from the University of Rochester in 1943 under Victor Weisskopf.

 Courant worked at Brookhaven National Laboratory from 1948, first as an associate scientist in the Proton Synchrotron Division.
 He received tenure in 1955, and was promoted to senior scientist in 1960.
 In addition, he taught as an adjunct professor at Stony Brook University from 1966 to 1986.

 Together with Hartland Snyder, he developed the Courant–Snyder parameters, a method for analyzing the distribution of particles in an accelerator or beam line.

+Courant turned 100 in March 2020 and died the following month.